 Environmental Issues of Italy

-Major environmental issues currently facing Italy include air pollution from transportation and industrial sources, polluted inland waters, acid rain, and insufficient industrial waste treatment and disposal programs.
+Major environmental issues currently facing Italy include air pollution from energy and heating, transportation and industrial sources, polluted inland waters, acid rain, and insufficient industrial waste treatment and disposal programs.

-Top 5 Environment – All you need to know for the Italian EU Presidency
+Top 5 Environment – All you need to know for Italian Presidency

 Localized incidents of water pollution have also been reported with some regularity.
 In 2014, the Mayor of Rome, Ignazio Marino, signed a 10-month ban on the use of public water in two neighborhoods in the Northwest part of the Italian capital after tests showed it was polluted.